If you are looking to create your online courses, you will need to decide what kind of website you would use to host and build it.

-With your own membership website, you can get a predictable and sustainable revenue and do not need to content with hidden costs or change in policies that can hurt your revenue.
+With your own membership website, you can get predictable and sustainable revenue and do not need to contend with hidden costs or changes in policies that can hurt your revenue.

 With Patreon, you will need to pay a percentage of your revenue for every transaction.
 Additionally, its policies can also scare off some subscribers, which means a loss of revenue and income uncertainty.

-If you own a course membership site, you can be sure that the people who sing up to your classes were looking for the very thing that you offer.
+If you own a course membership site, you can be sure that the people who sign up for your classes were looking for the very thing that you offer.
 That is why they made the choice to subscribe to your course and are genuinely interested in learning what you are offering.